Secure Check Fail Recovery (How to Fix Safely)

 Secure Check Fail: Recovery

-✅ Your device detected that the recovery image doesn’t match what the bootloader expects.
+In plain terms: your device detected that the recovery image doesn’t match what the bootloader expects, so recovery mode is blocked.

 • Corrupted recovery files